Appearances Are Deceptive: Plot

 Rogelio (Gonzalo Vega), a relatively inexperienced actor, is approached in Mexico City by the architect Sergio (Manuel Ojeda).
-Sergio hires Rogelio to travel to Aguascalientes and impersonate Adrián, the long-lost son of Don Alberto (Ignacio Retes), an elderly and paraplegic man confined to a wheelchair.
+Sergio hires Rogelio to travel to Aguascalientes and impersonate Adrián, the long-lost son of Don Alberto (Ignacio Retes), an elderly and paraplegic man who uses a wheelchair.
 Don Alberto is cared for by Adriana (Isela Vega), a distant niece who mysteriously appeared in his home one day.
 Sergio and Adriana wish to marry, but they are unable to do so because Don Alberto opposes the idea, fearing he would be left alone.
 To ensure Don Alberto is not left alone during their absence, they hire Rogelio to pose as Adrián.
-Sergio explains to Rogelio that Adrián disappeared from his father’s life as a teenager.
+Sergio explains to Rogelio that Adrián disappeared from his father's life as a teenager.
 Over the years, Adriana have maintained a web of lies to deceive Don Alberto, including fabricating a trip to Spain where they previously hired another actor to impersonate Adrián.
 Rogelio accepts the job due to his dire financial situation.

 Upon arriving in Aguascalientes, Sergio and Adriana welcome Rogelio and provide him with the final details for the impersonation.
 However, a complication arises with the presence of the nosy Yolanda (Margarita Isabel), another niece of Don Alberto.
 Yolanda is suspicious of Adriana, whom she does not remember.
 When Don Alberto grabs Sergio's genitals, Yolanda tells him that when Adrian was little, Don Alberto used to tell everyone he was a girl.
-However, she insists that he must now be certain that wasn’t true.
+However, she insists that he must now be certain that wasn't true.

 Rogelio begins to interact very closely with Adriana and Sergio, supporting Adriana in managing Don Alberto's business, which she handles with great success.
 Soon, however, Rogelio develops a strong attraction toward Adriana.
 This attraction is mutual, but Adriana hides her feelings, partly out of loyalty to Sergio.
 One day, Adriana can no longer resist and visits Rogelio in his room, where they engage in oral sex.

 Complications deepen when Sergio also begins to express romantic interest in Rogelio.
 He kisses Rogelio in the showers of a sports club, but Rogelio pushes him away and warns him never to try that again.

 Rogelio pressures Adriana to have sex, but she refuses.
 Fearing his reaction to her intersexuality, she tells him she wants to preserve her virginity until marriage.
 "I think you are defective," he says.
 "I am perfect!" she replies.
 "But I have to keep up appearances."
 (This exchange takes place in one of Don Alberto's clothing shops while Rogelio helps Adriana handle a naked mannequin with no genitals.)

 After a party at home, Rogelio insists that there are many things they could do without her losing her virginity.
 In the next scene, she ties him up and rides him cowboy style.

 Later Rogelio confesses his love to Adriana, but she insists on maintaining her engagement to Sergio.
 At this point, Rogelio tells Adriana about what happened in the showers.
 The marriage arrangement is dissolved.